 Ever been trapped in a circumstance where you had no idea how to get out?
 Have you ever felt the need for someone’s support or direction when making a decision?
 Have you ever had the wish that your life had a guiding light?
 Let’s face it: Everyone, from all walks of life, requires assistance or guidance at some point to enable them to make wiser judgments.
 We’ll go through the two key psychological ideas in this blog that, by helping people comprehend human nature and its many facets, enable them to make better decisions.
-Continue reading to know more about the difference between counseling and guidance in detail.
+Continue reading to learn more about the difference between counselling and guidance in detail.

 Must Read: What is Educational Counselling and Why Do You Need It?